bitwalker/distillery/docs/Upgrades and Downgrades.md

 ## A bit about upgrades

+**NOTE**: You *cannot* perform upgrades from within the `_build` directory - you must deploy the tarballs as described in the Walkthrough document.
+Hot upgrades/downgrades mutate the release directory, and some of the files which are required for building releases will be missing if you do a build after upgrading a release there, resulting in errors when you attempt to upgrade/downgrade from that release.
+Always deploy to another local directory (for example, `/tmp`) first.

 When building upgrade releases, Distillery will ensure that all modified applications have appups generated for them.
 Appups are what tell `:systools` how to generate the `relup` file, which are low-level instructions for the release handler,